/* Rambling Owl addition to remove page titles from blogs */

 Caol, canoes and canals ....

 We broke for lunch near a small lock keepers cottage at a place called Torcastle, where we came across a convenient trestle table, and calculated an early finish to this first day.
-I remember commenting on the fact that the week would get tougher as we progressed which subsequently proved not to be the case, except for the very last day.
 Bod didn’t have an OS map of this route and seemed to be missing its presence.
-He asked for Colin’s guide book, which carried a reasonable map of the route, and pored over it whilst he munched his sandwiches.
+He asked for Colin’s guide book, which carried a reasonable map of the route, and pored over it contentedly whilst he munched his sandwiches.

-I made a video, tried not to sniff too much (for some reason walking always makes my nose run) and waved the camera at the prettiness of Torcastle.
-The canoeists glided by for a final time and I speculated on the pleasant if unremarkable walking we had experienced so far.
+I shot some video, pointing the camera at the prettiness of Torcastle as the canoeists made a final, dignified pass, and I speculated on the pleasant if unremarkable walking we had experienced so far.

 Commando crawl ....